-This morning, a friend of mine was telling me about a recent visitor that came knocking at his front door.
-Apparently, someone from a local church was going door-to-door inviting people to their church.
-They had a slick brochure that outlined all the church’s core theology, what they believed about the Bible, what they believed about the end of the world, etc. This got me thinking.
+One morning a friend of mine was telling me about a recent visitor that came knocking at his front door.
+Apparently someone from a local church was going door-to-door inviting people to attend.
+He had a slick brochure that outlined all the church’s core theology, their biblical beliefs, their end-of-the-world views, etc. This got me thinking.
 The people in that church probably thought they had produced a really compelling and attractive brochure that would entice others to try their services.

-But if you want to reach people, you have to appeal to them by promoting what’s important to them, not what’s important to you.
-Maybe they were looking for security, peace of mind, a place to make lasting friendships, a place to find answers to the troubles of life.
+Maybe these potential members were looking for security, peace of mind, a place to make lasting friendships, a place to find answers to the troubles of life.
 I suspect the church could offer value in all those areas – and yet they chose to take up space on their flyer talking about their theological positions.

 If you are in financial services, are you selling mutual funds and stocks?
 Not really.
 You’re selling the hope of a secure future, the ability to experience some of the pleasures of life that money in the bank can buy.
 You’re selling peace of mind and the good feeling that comes from knowing you are responsibly managing your finances.

-If you run UPS or Fed Ex, what is it that you are selling?
+If you run UPS or Fed Ex, what are you selling?
 Is it on-time delivery?
 That’s a start.
 But don’t stop there.
-I contend that what you are really selling is peace of mind or perhaps confidence.
-Your customer doesn’t care how many planes you have or how neat your driver’s uniforms are… those things are all part of the company’s brand image to assure their customers that when they place their packages with them, (which may contain their futures, their careers, their livelihood), they can trust that those packages will arrive when and where they are supposed to.
-They’re selling confidence.
-They’re selling peace of mind!
+I contend that what you are really selling is peace of mind or even confidence.
+Your customer doesn’t care how many planes you have or how neat your drivers’ uniforms are… those things are all part of the company’s brand image to assure your customers that when they place their valuable packages with you, they can trust that those treasured items will arrive when and where they are supposed to arrive.
+You’re selling confidence.
+You’re selling peace of mind.